baxter07/django-ajax-views/docs/modules/client_api.rst

     request views to be displayed in bootstrap modals.

     Whenever a view is requested via URL the :func:`View.onPageLoad` function is executed.
-When :func:`requestView` or :func:`requestModal` is called the :func:`View.onAjaxLoad` function is executed for the given view.
+When :func:`requestView` or :func:`requestModal` is called the :func:`View.onAjaxLoad` function is executed.
     The :func:`View.onLoad` function is always executed but any of those functions can also be omitted.

     ..
 None of them are required to be added to the view class.